Grain fed beef

 So apart from producing great quality beef, grain feeding is regarded as a highly efficient and sustainable option for producing beef for consumers and for maintaining a sustainable environment.

 Australian beef is recognised as among the safest and healthiest in the world with stringent control systems guaranteeing quality since the 1990’s.
 Grain fed beef is subject to the same food safety, traceability and shelf life standards that all Australian beef is.
 Certified grain fed beef is also subject to additional product quality, animal welfare and environmental standards through the National Feedlot Accreditation Scheme.

 The certified grain fed beef that appears on a great number of dinner plates every week is underpinned by the AUS-MEAT standards and the National Feedlot Accreditation Scheme.
 Many beef brands also use Meat Standards Australia as an eating quality standard.
 All certified grain fed beef is subject to quality processes that are designed to ensure its safety and shelf life with the customer always front of mind.

 Food safety and quality assurance plays a major part in Australia’s highly successful beef export industry.
 Two-thirds of Australia’s beef production is exported to over 100 countries across the globe.
 This wouldn’t be possible without Australia’s reputation for producing “clean, green, healthy beef”.
 Grain fed beef is a vital part of that story.

-What’s your favourite beef cut?
+What's your favourite cut of beef?

 Peruse any supermarket meat cabinet or a local butcher’s front window display and you will see that Australian grain fed beef comes in a variety of different cuts.
 Each cut has its own unique set of characteristics and suggested cooking methods.